At a glance

-Average range is a term specialists use when they test for learning issues.
-If a child scores below average in listening comprehension, for instance, they may suspect a language disorder.
+Average range is a term therapists use when testing a child for learning differences.
+If the results fall below the average range for reading or listening comprehension, for instance, it may mean a child has a or language disorder.

 Decoding is the ability to recognize basic sounds and sound blends within a word.
 It can involve sounding out an unfamiliar word and being able to read it out loud.

 DSM-5 stands for The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition.
 (It is also called DSM-V.) This is the guide doctors and specialists use to diagnose learning, attention, and behavior disorders.

 Expressive language allows people to put their thoughts into words, both speaking and writing.

 Listening comprehension refers to the ability to understand speech.
 Kids with poor listening comprehension may have trouble interpreting what others say.

 Modification refers to a change in what’s being taught to or what’s expected from the student.
 An example of a modification is having shorter assignments.

 Multidisciplinary evaluation is an evaluation of a student by at least two professionals.
 The purpose is to see whether the student can get services.

 Oral language difficulties can involve a number of language skills.
 These include vocabulary, grammar and listening comprehension.
 They can also contribute to writing and reading issues.

 Phonemic awareness is the ability to notice, think about and break down the individual sounds in spoken words.
 It’s a key skill for learning to read.